acfar/movie-system/README.md

     - Initial Data is also will be injected into table

     # Running the apps
-    - Running application through OrderApplication.class
+    - Running application through MovieApplication.class
     - To Look Documentation API could be through swagger via http://localhost:8080/swagger-ui.html
     ```